 Those alerts, you see, only provide one data point – one login date, one browser, one location.
 But what if your email has been compromised, and it isn’t a one-time situation but rather something that’s been going on for a while?
 What if someone’s been monitoring your email activity or sending out malicious emails in your name?
 In this article, I will show you how to do a comprehensive and effective review of your Gmail login history, so that you can detect if there has been a pattern of use by an unauthorized user.

 Getting to the Bottom of the Problem

-In order to get to the bottom of this, first you have to know which devices you’ve used to access your Gmail account.
-You also need to know the IP addresses from which you’ve accessed it, the browsers you used to do it, and the exact dates when you logged on to check your email.
+In order to detect unauthorized users, you need to know who the authorized users are.
+More specifically, Gmail doesn’t really track users, it tracks sessions, and those sessions are identified by the device, the browser software, and the IP address used for access.
+Accordingly, you will need to know which devices you’ve used to access your Gmail account, the IP addresses from which you’ve accessed it, the browsers you used to do it, and the exact dates when you logged on to check your email.

 The second step is to check your login history in order to figure out when and where someone else used your account.
 By doing this, you will be able to flag unauthorized access points and prevent them from happening again.

 If you want to see your Gmail login history, you have to log in to your account first.
 From the bottom right of your dashboard, click on the Details button.
 This should open up a new tab with your account activity information.

 The tables you see list the browser used, the IP address, the country of origin, and the date and time of the login.
 From this new tab, you can choose to sign out of all active web sessions if you notice any foreign activity.